Third Party Exclusion

 g.
 Ending the exclusion

-After a period of time, usually more than 1 year, the gambler can apply to have the ban lifted.
+After a period of time, usually more than six (6) months, the gambler can apply to have the ban lifted.
 They will need to provide evidence that their gambling is now under control.
 This may be in the form of a supporting letter from a gambling counsellor or family member.
 They will be required to undertake an assessment interview with BetSafe prior to the ban being lifted.

 Not for everyone

 BetSafe's experience is that each third party application should be treated individually.
-As it is quite an involved process and family members are not always able to provide the evidence necessary to obtain a third party exclusion.
-Sometimes they are reluctant to confront the problem gambler or they may be afraid of the repercussions.
+Family members are not always able to provide the evidence necessary to obtain a third party exclusion and sometimes they are reluctant to confront the problem gambler or they may be afraid of the repercussions.
 It is important to be fair to all parties (including the gambler) when making a decision on whether or not a person should be excluded.

 Not every application is accepted, as it needs to be understood that family members may be applying to serve their own motives, rather than protecting their parents or grandparents from harm.
 For example, a child or grandchild may be acting to preserve their inheritance.
-These applications are unsuccessful as the third party is unable to demonstrate risk of harm to self or dependants.
+These applications are unsuccessful as the third party is unable to demonstrate risk of harm to the gambler or their dependants.